 14 Qutub Minar

 Like the rest of India, also the capital boasts a long past.
-If you manage, add a few more historical landmarks in Delhi, such as Qutub Minar (also spelled Qutb Minar or Qutab Minar) and British-era Lodi Gardens, a park that hosts ancient tombs, gardens, and a lake, to the list of places to visit in Delhi.
+If you manage, add a few more historical landmarks in Delhi, such as Qutub Minar (also spelt Qutb Minar or Qutab Minar) and British-era Lodi Gardens, a park that hosts ancient tombs, gardens, and a lake, to the list of places to visit in Delhi.

-Practical Tips for Delhi travellers
+Practical tips for Delhi travellers

 Public transport in Delhi

 To get around in Delhi you can always use the rickshaws you will find everywhere, but they will rip you off, so make sure you bargain, which is quite of a headache.
 However, there is Delhi metro that reaches out pretty much everywhere, shortening a lot your rickshaw rides.
-The benefits of using Delhi metro are several: traveling becomes much cheaper, faster, safer and with air condition which, with the Indian heat, it certainly is a relief.
+The benefits of using the Delhi Metro are several: travelling becomes much cheaper, faster, safer and with air condition which, with the Indian heat, it certainly is a relief.
 Instead of buying a ticket each time, if you are in Delhi for a longer period, buy Delhi metro card, which costs 150 rupees, of which 50 are for the deposit and 100 already for the traffic.
 Each trip can cost between 10 and 15 rupees, depending on the distance, and you get charged directly from your metro card swiping when you enter and exit.

 You can also try the public buses.
 If it’s too hot, prefer the red ones as they have air conditioning and, since a little more expensive than their green and orange counterpart, they are also less crowded.
 They usually go pretty fast except during rush hour as they can easily get stuck in traffic.
 On buses, you need to tell the ticket assistant the station you are getting off and you will pay cash, so make sure you have some small change.